bb010g/betterdiscordctl/README.md

 ### `--snap`

-Needed for `betterdiscordctl` to find the modules directory if you installed Discord via snap.
+Needed for `betterdiscordctl` to find the modules directory if Discord was installed via snap.
 Furthermore, it automatically sets `-c` because symlinks don't work.

 ## Commands